shama/gaze/README.md

 * Consistent events on OSX, Linux and Windows
 * Very fast start up and response time
-* High test coverage
+* High test coverage and well vetted
 * Uses native OS events but falls back to stat polling
 * Option to force stat polling with special file systems such as networked
-* Downloaded over 400K times a month
+* Downloaded over 600K times a month
 * Used by [Grunt](http://gruntjs.com), [gulp](http://gulpjs.com), [Tower](http://tower.github.io/) and many others

 ## Usage